The Best Fitness Tracker

 Did You Know?

-Fitbit is in trouble over its heart rate monitors
+Fitbit is in trouble over its heart rate monitors.

 One could argue the disgruntled plaintiffs are missing the point: No company’s fitness trackers’ heart rate monitors are going to be 100 percent accurate, ever.
-Optical heart rate monitors are not nearly as accurate as chest straps, and even commercial chest straps aren’t as accurate as what you’d find in a hospital or a professional sports training facility.
+Optical heart rate monitors are not nearly as accurate as chest strap monitors, and even commercial chest straps aren’t as accurate as what you’d find in a hospital or a professional sports training facility.
 Monitoring systems that maintain that level of accuracy and still fit into something the size of a watch would be prohibitively expensive.
-Just take your heart rate readings with a grain of salt — and if you require a system that is perfectly accurate, you’ll be better of talking with a doctor.
+Just take your heart rate readings with a grain of salt — and if you require a system that is perfectly accurate, you’ll be better off talking with a doctor.